angelikakuleta/textToStr-refactoring/README.md

 ## Rules pattern
 It helps to encapsulate each business rule in a separate object and decouple the definition of business rules from their processing logic (applying the [Single Responsibility principle]()).
 New rules can be added without the need to modify the rest of the application logic.

+## Adapter pattern
+Adapter wraps a rule of one kind ans turn it into a related rule of another kind.